Palawan peacock-pheasant: Taxonomy

 The Palawan peacock-pheasant, with its unique male plumage and distant range, represents a basal (Early?
 Pliocene, c.5-4 mya) offshoot of the genus Polyplectron (Kimball et al. 2001).
 The species is widely accepted to be monotypic, but while some males have white supercillia, giving a "double-barred" or masked appearance, others lack this trait, exhibiting dark faces, taller, denser crests and prominent white cheek spots.
 The birds with white supercillia are sometimes classified as a distinct subspecies, nehrkornae.
 The white-cheeked form may inhabit deep forest habitat with low ambient light in rolling terrain whilst the masked form appears to inhabit taller, more open forest on flatter terrain with higher ambient light.
 This masked form exhibits an abbreviated, more tightly compacted and highly iridescent crest.
 Females of the two respective forms exhibit analogous differentiation.
 The female of the masked form is more prominently patterned and densely crested with paler contour plumage.

 It was long known as Polyplectron emphanum, but the name Polyplectron napoleonis was given one year before and takes priority over the newer name (Dickinson 2001).
+The species name “emphanum” comes from the Greek “emphaino” and means “showy, conspicuous, remarkable” referring to the splendid look of this bird.